kkf017/EnergyResource/UI/README.md

 # Bonus: Example of Dashboard

 This app is a (simple) example of User interface (front-end) to manage Energy resources.
-This interface ca be completed (with graphs, maps, statistics, user information ...etc).
+This interface can be completed (with graphs, maps, statistics, user information ...etc).

 ## Prerequisites
 Install  Node.js: